 Foreboding in Bangkok on eve of vote

-By Todd Pitman, APBANGKOK--On the streets of Thailand's tense capital, campaign posters bearing images of the country's prime minister have been ripped apart and punched through, defaced with a blunt message for the beleaguered government of Yingluck Shinawatra: “Get Out.”
+BANGKOK--On the streets of Thailand's tense capital, campaign posters bearing images of the country's prime minister have been ripped apart and punched through, defaced with a blunt message for the beleaguered government of Yingluck Shinawatra: "Get Out."

 The vandals are not, however, challenging her party in nationwide elections Sunday.
 They are part of a protest movement fighting to overthrow her that is not only boycotting the poll but has actively tried to stop it from taking place.